 NFL on Kayo

-Kayo offers live coverage of three regular season NFL games per round, along with the NFL’s RedZone broadcast, which takes fans ‘behind the scenes’ and offers highlights, potential match-ups and major talking points for every game.
-Kayo viewers will also be able to tune into the NFL Playoffs, including the Super Bowl itself, although no on-demand replays will be available throughout the season.
+Kayo offers live coverage of an average of five regular season NFL games per round, along with the NFL’s RedZone broadcast which takes fans ‘behind the scenes’ and offers highlights, potential match-ups and major talking points for every game.
+Kayo subscribers will also be able to tune into the NFL Playoffs, including the Super Bowl itself, although no on-demand replays will be available throughout the season.

 For those who can’t get enough of their gridiron, Kayo also has live and on-demand replay coverage of select NCAA (college football) games, including the Playoffs and Bowl games, allowing you to stay up to date with future NFL stars.